Allston: Sports

 Major League Baseball's Boston Braves played at Braves Field (now Boston University's Nickerson Field) at Allston's eastern edge, from 1915 to 1952.
 The Boston Patriots of the American Football League (now the New England Patriots of the National Football League) played four seasons in Allston: at Nickerson Field in 1960 through 1962; and at Harvard Stadium in 1970.

 Education

 Public schools

 Public schools in Allston are part of the school district of Boston Public Schools.

 Gardner Pilot Academy (also called the Thomas Gardner School), located on Athol Street, serves Allston residents pre-kindergarten through grade eight.
 In April 2008, a science teacher at Gardner Pilot Academy won the "Ultimate Science Classroom", a raffle prize furnished annually by the National Science Teachers Association.
 The school received approximately $40,000 in science teaching materials and apparatus.

-The Horace Mann School for the Deaf and Hard of Hearing, located on Armington Street, is the oldest public school for the hearing impaired in the United States.
-The school was attended by Helen Keller and Alexander Graham Bell's work at the school inspired him to begin experiments in an apparatus to help deaf children hear.
-These experiments eventually led to the telephone.
-The school serves the hearing impaired in Boston from pre-kindergarten through twelfth grade.
+The Horace Mann School for the Deaf and Hard of Hearing and the Jackson-Mann K-8 school used to be located on Armington Street.
+Due to structural issues with the buildings, the Jackson-Mann school closed permanently in 2022, and the Horace Mann School relocated to Charlestown in 2024.
+Students from the Jackson-Mann school were redistributed across the district.

 Harvard Stadium in Allston hosts college football games.

-Jackson Mann School, also on Armington Street, serves residents from kindergarten through eighth grade.